Why You Typically Need Time to Transition Into Tactical Fitness - Special Ops Levels

 Swimmers / H2O Polo - The competitive swimmers typically have running impact weaknesses and lack ability to do load bearing and agility (logs, boats, o courses).
 (Consider Tactical Fitness, Tactical Strength, Navy SEAL Weight Training Workout, Weight Vest Workout, Stew Smith's Fall Winter Cycle but also progressively build running into higher volume with Navy SEAL Fitness later).

-All of the above athletes need special focus on New Skill Technique / Work on any water weakness (Swim, tread underwater, diving) in order to specialize in many of the events they have not done during their years of athletic training.
+All of the above athletes need special focus on New Skill Technique / Work on any water weaknesses (Swim, tread underwater, diving) to specialize in many of the events they have not done during their years of athletic training.

 All Athletic Types Make It - IF You Prepare and Want It Bad Enough